WilstonOreo/sdf2mesh/README.md

 ### Considerations when generating a mesh

 * Make sure you use a proper bounding box that fits the size of your SDF.
 The command line argument `--bounds 2` will create a centered bounding box with size `2`.
-This also means you SDF should be always centered.
+This also means your SDF should be always centered.
 * Meshes grow *O(n^3)* with resolution.
-This means, a mesh generated with resolution of 2048 can become several GBs in size!
+This means the STL file of a mesh generated with a resolution of 2048 can be several GBs in size!
 * The dual-contouring algorithm still has some problems with certain triangle constellations and precision.
 In this case, an invalid quad will be created and the mesh will have a hole.
 This happens more often with higher resolutions.
 * Use post-processing to simplify and possibly fix your mesh.